 Counselling over Coffee

 Another alternative for those wanting to discuss issues outside the clinical office.
-After the initial assessment, further sessions can be carried out in a quiet private booth at Tilley’s Cafe.
+After the initial assessment, further sessions can be carried out in a Cafe, excellent for those with Social Phobia.

 Narelle is an accredited Mental Health Social Worker which allows counselling sessions to be claimed under a Medicare rebate and in some cases bulk billed. for low income earners there is a affordable sliding scale fee for those who are employed which is discussed at the first session.
 Narelle can provide up to 10 face-to-face sessions to individuals per calendar year for which clients can claim a rebate.
 Your rebate if you see Narelle for appointments is currently $74.80 per session.